 Cancer is recognized worldwide to be a major health problem affecting millions of people each year.
-More than 1 million people in the United States alone get cancer each year, and as of 2009, a total of 562,340 deaths from cancer were projected to occur in the United States yearly.
-(1) The good new is there are certain foods — so-called cancer-fighting foods — that can help combat cancer.
+More than 1.9 million people in the U.S. alone were diagnosed with cancer in 2022.
+The good new is there are certain foods — so-called cancer-fighting foods — that can help combat cancer.

 Cancer is a systemic disease with various causes, some of which include a poor diet, toxin exposure, nutrient deficiencies and to some extent genetics.
 One extremely important way to prevent and/or treat cancer is nutritionally, through eating a nutrient-dense diet full of cancer-fighting foods and avoiding things that are known to increase cancer risk.

 But for many people navigating the modern-day food system often seems overwhelming.
 Ingredients found in ultra-processed foods are being blamed for everything health-related, from cancer and diabetes to reduced kidney function and bone loss.
 Only adding to the confusion, sometimes even the way we cook otherwise-healthy foods puts them in the cancer-causing foods category while not consuming enough cancer-fighting foods.

 Unfortunately, until food manufacturers are forced to clean up the ingredients they use in their products, it’s up to us to avoid the worst kinds and to choose cancer-fighting foods.
 Today, the early combination of chemotherapy and nutrition therapy is able to save the lives of thousands of cancer patients.